TwilightZebby/TwiLite/PRIVACY.md

 ---

 ## Final Notes
-If you decide to stop using **TwiLite** as a Server App, then **TwiLite** will automatically remove all data connected to a Server when it is removed or kicked from the Server in question.
+Due to limitations with **TwiLite** being hosted on CloudFlare Workers & how Discord's API works for HTTP-only Apps, **TwiLite** will not be able automatically remove any stored Server or User data when removed or de-authorised from said Server or User.

-If, as a User, you have left all Servers **TwiLite** is in as a Server App (and thus, no longer have any mutual Servers with **TwiLite**), then **TwiLite** will automatically remove all data connected to the User in question.
+If you want to have such data removed, you can do so via usage of **TwiLite**'s commands.
+The relevant commands are named in above sections of this Policy.

-If you have added **TwiLite** to your Discord Account as a User App, and you no longer want it as a User App, you can freely remove it again at any time by navigating to Discord's User Settings -> Authorized Apps, and revoking **TwiLite** from that page.
+Should you have added **TwiLite** to your Discord Account as a User App, and you no longer want it as a User App, you can freely remove it again at any time by navigating to Discord's User Settings -> Authorized Apps, and revoking **TwiLite** from that page.

 The Developer of **TwiLite**, TwilightZebby, is contactable for matters regarding **TwiLite** via GitHub, preferrably via opening an Issue Ticket or Discussion on **TwiLite**'s [GitHub Repo](https://github.com/TwilightZebby/TwiLite).